 You may cancel your policy with us at any time.
 If insurers cancel your policy, we will provide you with reasonably sufficient time to re-arrange your insurance and we will notify you of termination in writing together with an explanation if appropriate.
-All consumers have the statutory right to cancel within 14 days of inception, renewal or upon receipt of the policy documentation, whichever is the later provided there have been no claims.
+All consumers have the statutory right to cancel within 14 days of inception, renewal or upon receipt of the policy documentation, whichever is the latter, provided there have been no claims.
+This is known as the cooling-off period.
+Please note that some of our insurance products may offer a cooling-off period of 30 days.
+Make sure to read your insurance policy documents for additional clarity.

 You will only be charged for the period of cover you have had by the insurer plus any administration fee they may charge.
 If you cancel your insurance prior to the commencement date of the insurance, a full refund of any monies paid will be provided.
-After 14 days any right to cancel will be in accordance with the terms of your insurance policy.
+After the cooling-off period any right to cancel will be in accordance with the terms of your insurance policy.

-Law and Language
+Law & Language